Policy & Issues

-Reducing the risk of new pests impacting vineyards is a critical component of protecting our vineyard assets.
-Biosecurity is a shared responsibility of government, industry, and the community.
-Grape and wine producers have primary responsibility to manage biosecurity pests threats on their properties.
+Reducing the risk of new pests impacting vineyards is seen as a critical component of protecting our vineyard assets and ensuring ongoing supply of wine to our markets.

 - Fair and equitable cost sharing arrangements between by State and Territory Governments, the Australian Government and industry groups.

 - Commitment to the responsibilities outlined in the EPPRD.